 Children need to express themselves, and they need to be heard.
-However, often times embarrassment, shame, guilt, or shyness keeps kids from sharing their thoughts or feelings.
+However, embarrassment, shame, guilt, or shyness often keeps kids from sharing their thoughts or feelings.
 This can lead to emotional issues, detachment, and/or poor judgement.

 Thankfully, expressive writing can help.
 A Help Scout Inc. article by Gregory Ciotti called The Psychological Benefits of Writing indicated the following: